dschnur/Business-Card-4.0/README.md

 2: Make the card.

 This can be tricky.
 The components are small.
 When I order cards, I have a SMD solder stencil made for the top of the card too.
 The card has been designed for a pick and place machine, but I use tweezers, a magnifying glass + lots of paitence.
 I do have a small reflow oven that makes the final bit somewhat simpler.
 I often do some hand touchup after reflowing too.
 I use the stencil on the front of the card.
-The back is simple enough to hand solder, plus the screen is best hand soldered.
-Pre-tin the pads on the back of the card, then allign the pin holes in the screen to the card, and use *lots* of paste flux.
-The button for the top of the joystick is included, 3d print some and use them to save you finger.

-3: Program the card:
+2a: (Do this before you attach the OLED) Program the card:

 Add the ssd1306xled library to your Arduino IDE.